appserver-io/appserver/_posts/2014-12-30-persistence-container-basics.md

 The `AclSessionBean` is NOT implemented in this example, because we only want to show you a rough way how you could implement such a functionality and how you can use interceptors.

+### Deployment Descriptor
+***

+Beside the possibility to configure nearly everything by annotations, it is also possible to resign annotations and use a XML based deployment descriptor called `epb.xml`.
+As we think that annotations are the way, that most developers will prefer, we don't describe the specification of the deployment descriptor here.
+Using a

 ### Summary
 ***